Medical Laboratory Technologists

 - Vancouver Career College (Abbotsford)

-Graduates from these BC colleges and Saskatchewan Polytechnic, and OSMT certificate holders, can apply for BCSLS certification.
+Graduates from these BC colleges and Saskatchewan Polytechnic, and OSMT MLA certificate holders, can apply for BCSLS certification.

 BCSLS Certification Information